adityadw06/cloud-infra-assignment-2/Docker/README.md

 *  Screenshot for running Jupyter notebook that is provided from this docker image - Jupyter_browser_run
 *  Deploy your first docker container to Kubernetes Engine on GCP - Kubernetes_Hello_World_Log

-Commands run are also included in the folder and step & configuration screenshots are included in the additional folder.
+Commands run are also included in the folder and step & configuration screenshots are included in the more_images folder.

 ## Docker-Hub URL:
 https://hub.docker.com/r/adityadw/hellopython